Esri/collector-tools/CollectorUtils/pro/ResetRequiredFields.md

 Supported in ArcGIS Pro 2.0+

-Fields are said to be "required" in Collector if the field is not nullable.
+Fields are said to be "required" in ArcGIS Collector if the field is not nullable.
 In the template information in the layer definition file, some of these fields are set to blank white-space (" ","") or to 0.
 These template values then auto-populate the fields in the Collector app meaning the end-user doesn't have to enter anything, when in reality, they should be forced to enter a value.

 ### Using as a Script Tool within ArcGIS Pro